zenml-io/zenml/docs/book/mlops_stacks/experiment_trackers/custom.md

 We are actively working on the base abstraction for the Experiment Tracker, which  will be available soon.
 As a result, their extension is not recommended at the moment.
-When you are selecting n Experiment Tracker for your stack, you can use  one of [the existing flavors](./overview.md#experiment-tracker-flavors).
+When you are selecting an Experiment Tracker for your stack, you can use  one of [the existing flavors](./overview.md#experiment-tracker-flavors).

 If you need to implement your own Experiment Tracker flavor, you can still do so,